MartinPaulEve/evusheld/4_media.md

 This page contains media coverage, research articles, preprints, medical opinion pieces, and policy documents.
 If we are missing items, please email them to [the maintainer](mailto:martin@eve.gd).

 ## Documents
-These are documents issued or prepared by Evusheld for the UK, here released in the interests of transparency.
+These are documents issued or prepared by Evusheld for the UK or by charity partners with whom we work, here released in the interests of transparency.

 * Evusheld for the UK.
 2022. ‘[Submission to NICE consultation COVID-19 (prevention) - tixagevimab–cilgavimab ID6136](/assets/downloads/2022-10-09-NICE-Submission.pdf)’.
 09 October 2022.
+* Blood Cancer UK.
+2022. ‘[Letter to the Secretary of State for Health](/assets/downloads/2022-10-04-Letter-to-Coffey.pdf)’.
+04 October 2022.
 * Evusheld for the UK.
 2022. ‘[Response Letter to the New Secretary of State for Health](/assets/downloads/2022-09-16-Response-to-SoS.pdf)’.
 20 September 2022.
 * Evusheld for the UK.
 2022. ‘[Joint Charity Letter to Secretary of State for Health](/assets/downloads/2022-08-23-Evusheld-Charity-Letter-to-Barclay.pdf)’.
 23 August 2022.
 * Evusheld for the UK.
 2022. ‘[Response to DHSC Shelving Plans for Evusheld in Winter 2022](/assets/downloads/2022-08-12-DHSC-Response.pdf)’.
 12 August 2022.